What are excess mileage charges?

 One of the most asked questions of the leasing process from personal and business customers is what happens if you exceed the total contract mileage.

 As a vehicle gets older, it depreciates in value, and the more miles it has on the clock, the greater the depreciation.
 When you begin a lease agreement on a new or nearly-new vehicle, you agree to a set mileage allowance throughout the lease with a cost built into your monthly amount.
 The higher your mileage allowance, the greater the cost.

-The reason the annual mileage allowance is in place is so the finance company that funds your lease vehicle can estimate a resale value on your vehicle at the end of the lease contract.
+The reason the annual mileage allowance is in place is so the finance company that funds your lease vehicle can estimate a resale value on your car at the end of the lease contract.
 What if you go over that mileage agreement?
 This is when excess mileage charges come into effect.

 Instead of worrying too much about excess mileage charges, it’s less stressful to try and estimate your mileage accurately.
-First of all, try to gauge the amount of miles you’ve driven over the last year.
+First of all, try to gauge the number of miles you’ve driven over the last year.
 If you think you’ll cover a similar amount of annual mileage in your new lease car, this is a good starting point.

 For example, a monthly round trip of 150 miles to visit your parents would result in an additional 1,800 miles.
 A weekly 15 mile trip to your local supermarket would equate to 780 miles annually.

 Do you drive to any European countries for a holiday?
 If so, add this figure into your annual mileage calculation.
 Try to factor in what other regular journeys you make each week and multiply that by 52 to get a yearly figure.

 Once you’ve estimated your annual mileage, it’s worth adding on an extra 10% as a safety net, just in case you cover any unexpected journeys.